woshiyyya/CUJ/notebooks/madewithml/issues.md

 ModuleNotFoundError: No module named 'evaluate_modules'
 ```

 Found an GH Issue: https://github.com/huggingface/transformers/issues/22408, but seems that we haven't resolve this yet.

-This is not only a problem when using ray in Transformer, but also happens when using Transformer in ray.
+It turns out that this happens not only  when using ray in Transformer, also when using Transformer in ray.

-This is because `evaluate.load` will download scripts for the evaluation metric into local cache dir, which is not accessible from remote worker.
+Under the hood, `evaluate.load` will download scripts for the evaluation metric into local cache dir, which is not accessible from remote worker.

 **Solution:** Moving `accuracy = evaluate.load("accuracy")` into `train_loop_per_worker`